nathantokarz/assets/README.md

-# NEFT QuickDrop + CMv2 based on Metaplex Candy Machine Reference UI (cra v4)
+# NeftQuickDrop + CMv2 based on Metaplex Candy Machine Reference UI (cra v4)

 QuickDrop is a wallet based WL and SPL token claiming solution.
 This solution comes in the form of an npm package and API to allow developers freedom to create and build on top of this claiming solution.
 Include it in your mint page or use it in replacement of airdrops.